pouchdb/npm-browser/README.md

 This app prefers WebSQL to IndexedDB because in Chrome it appears to perform better.

-HTML5 tricks
+AppCache tricks
 ------

-We use App Cache so that the app can work offline.
+We use AppCache so that the app can work offline.
 Add it as a bookmark to your home screen, and notice how it still continues to work!
+There are two parts to this:

+#### Updating AppCache

+AppCache is, to put it mildly, [an unsavory fellow](http://alistapart.com/article/application-cache-is-a-douchebag) at times.
+To work with it, we just [update a comment in the appcache file](https://github.com/pouchdb/npm-browser/blob/aa5c5fe703f92eecc9dc3bc3c1ad9eed3e712f97/manifest.appcache) whenever we make a change, to ensure that the browser downloads the latest version.

+#### Native homescreen icons

+In order to get the right icon added to the homescreen on iOS, Android, and FirefoxOS, icons are specified [in the index.html using the Apple format](https://github.com/pouchdb/npm-browser/blob/aa5c5fe703f92eecc9dc3bc3c1ad9eed3e712f97/index.html#L14-L23), as well as in a [manifest.webapp file, using the FirefoxOS format](https://github.com/pouchdb/npm-browser/blob/aa5c5fe703f92eecc9dc3bc3c1ad9eed3e712f97/manifest.webapp).
+(Android will just use the Apple icons.)